How do you differentiate between an Eviction, Unlawful Detainer, and Ejectment?

 EJECTMENT

 This is an action by the Title Holder.
-The goal is to remove a person from the Home that will claim an interest in the property.
+The goal is to remove a person from the Home that claims an interest in the property.
 Unlike an Eviction or an Unlawful Detainer, they have 20 days to respond.
 The Title Holder is suing to obtain full possession of the property.
 As a result, the Court will rule in favor of the party that can show that they are the only owner.
-This can take longer than 3 months however, if handled properly, it can completed before then.
+This usually takes longer than 3 months.

 […] To file an action for an unlawful detainer, a homeowner is not required to give notice to the person that they are attempting to remove from the property.
 In contrast to an Eviction Action, the person that that the Homeowner is attempting to remove does not pay rent or have a lease and is now remaining in the property without the consent of the Homeowner. […]